arrow_back

 Our ability to collaborate is the cornerstone of our success as a species.
 Because we collaborate and share knowledge, we are able to benefit from every discover that is made around us.
 Companies like Apple and Google know this and create whole campuses, where employees work, eat, learn and do sport together.
 Increasing the chance that people will share insights with each other and collaborate.

 Here lies the key to innovation.
-Finding the best way to collaborate and to that consistently.
+Finding the best way to collaborate and to do that consistently.

 The facilitator has the most competence to deal with this.
 He can turn open-ended meetings into the focused workshops, thereby concentrating all the energy of the team to the most important challenges.
 This saves the team time while producing the same and probably even better results.